bchugg/bchugg.github.io/index.md

 Occasionally I [write]({% link writing.md %}).
 You can [subscribe]({% link subscribe.md %}) to be notified of new essays.

-After-hours, I co-host the [Increments podcast](https://www.incrementspodcast.com/).
+After-hours, I co-host the [increments podcast](https://www.incrementspodcast.com/).
 We have a few [_sic_] drinks and yell about topics ranging from the [problem of induction](https://www.incrementspodcast.com/75) to the [evolutionary origins of art](https://www.incrementspodcast.com/50).
 I also co-host [do you even lit?](https://doyouevenlit.podbean.com/) where two unintelligible kiwis and I make our (haphazard and tangent-filled) way through the world of literary classics.